 At Key Stage 2, pupils follow a core curriculum of Literacy, Numeracy, ICT, Science, Humanities, PHSE, cookery and creative play.
 Our pupils follow an ASDAN course focussed on PSHE and citizenship and also get introduced to Spanish or French.
 As a school we place a strong emphasis on Physical Education (incorporating off site activities both indoor and outdoor).
-Having fun through physical activity nd learning new skills is essential for good health and wellbeing , is fun and aids with emotional regulation.
+Participating in physical activity and learning new skills is part of the broad and balanced curriculum each pupil is entitled to.
+Exercise is essential for good health, is fun and aids emotional regulation.

 At Key Stage 3, 4 and 5 pupils follow a core curriculum of Literacy, Numeracy, ICT, Science, Humanities, Art, Physical Education, Independent Living Skills and PSHE.
 As pupils progress through the school many of these subjects are taught by following WJEC Entry Pathways qualifications.
 ASDAN short course are also followed from Year 8.

 All of our pupils spend half a day a week on carefully supervised work-related learning at the farm.
 This may include caring for the animals, growing food or structural work around the buildings and grounds.